-B. Harmonization: Be able to harmonize a simple melody using chords given in the score (from Packet).
+B. Harmonization (1 point): Harmonize a simple melody using chords and/or figures given in the score (from Packet).

-C. Transposition:
+C. Transposition (1 point):

-- 1. Voice/Piano emphasis: Be able to transpose a simple vocal line up or down at least a major third (from Packet). - 2.
-Instrumental emphasis: Be able to play a transposing instrument at actual pitch (from Packet).
+1. Voice/Piano emphasis: Transpose a simple vocal line up or down at least a major third (from Packet).

+2. Instrumental emphasis: Play a transposing instrument at actual pitch (from Packet).

-D. Score-Reading:
+D. Score-Reading (1 point):

-- 1. Voice/Piano emphasis: Be able to read a three-part vocal score and play all parts simultaneously (from Packet). - 2.
-Instrumental emphasis: Be able to read a three-part string score and play all parts simultaneously (from Packet). - E. Sight-Reading: Be able to sight-read a simple piece, hands together.
+1. Voice/Piano emphasis: Read a three-part vocal score and play all parts simultaneously (from Packet).

+2. Instrumental emphasis: Read a three-part string score and play all parts simultaneously (from Packet).

+E. Sight-Reading (1 point): Sight-read a simple piece, hands together.